RDorville/EP1000/index.md

 ## Announcements

 - 19 October 2020<br>
   Welcome to Session 20/21 Semester 2.
-This site is currently being updated, however, most of the information can be found here (look in the [Sandbox](sandbox.md), if you are curious :blush:)
+This site is currently being updated, however, most of the information can be found here (look in the [Sandbox](sandbox.md), if you are curious)

 **October 2020**